 • This program also offers Japanese language and culture classes.

-• You can take up to 13 credits/semester.
+• You must take a minimum of 13 credits/semester.

 2. Junior Year Program in English (JYPE): Science, Engineering, and Agricultural Science

 JYPE ONLY ACCEPTS APPLICATIONS FOR FALL AND ACADEMIC YEAR (No Spring applicants)